Items filtered by date: September 2024

 Surgical techniques have also become increasingly sophisticated.
 Techniques like endoscopic surgery allow for smaller incisions and faster recovery times.

-If you have any questions please feel free to contact our office located in Hempstead, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Hempstead, NY .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Foot Health for Elderly in Long-Term Care Settings